alessandro-gentilini/knuth-interview-2006/README.md

 so they hired me, a Case senior, to do the job, because they had heard that I knew how to do it.
-I had done this RUNCIBLE and a couple of versions of other software at Case, so spring of my Senior year, they are showing me, they’re showing me about this machine that Burroughs had, and I started playing around with the computer, and I had learned, got interested in the project, but Burroughs turned them down; they didn’t give them the contract.
+I had done this RUNCIBLE and a couple of versions of other software at Case, so spring of my Senior year, they are showing me, they're showing me about this machine that Burroughs had, and I started playing around with the computer, and I had learned, got interested in the project, but Burroughs turned them down; they didn't give them the contract.

 So after Burroughs said, no,
-they weren’t going to do it with Thompson Ramo Wooldridge, well I said, well, wait a minute, I’ve, maybe I’ll write to Burroughs on my own, and I sent them a letter and said, I’ll, you know, for $5,000 I can write you an ALGOL compiler.
+they weren't going to do it with Thompson Ramo Wooldridge, well I said, well, wait a minute, I've, maybe I'll write to Burroughs on my own, and I sent them a letter and said, I'll, you know, for $5,000 I can write you an ALGOL compiler.
 Now $5,000 was a huge amount of money in 1959, 1960.
 I mean a college professor was making $8,000 a year or something like this.
 So I thought $5,000 was an incredibly rich thing, you know, to do.
-I said to Burroughs, no, I, except that, I can do it in the summer, except I won’t have time to implement all of this ALGOL, I’ll be able to do everything except procedures.
-I’ll be unable to, you know, which is actually the hardest thing to do in a compiler, which is of subroutines, the ability to extend the language.
+I said to Burroughs, no, I, except that, I can do it in the summer, except I won't have time to implement all of this ALGOL, I'll be able to do everything except procedures.
+I'll be unable to, you know, which is actually the hardest thing to do in a compiler, which is of subroutines, the ability to extend the language.

 Well,
-they wrote back, you, we can’t have ALGOL without procedures, you’ve got to put procedures in too.
-And so I thought about it and said, figured out, oh yeah, okay, I see how I can do it, but you’ll have to pay me $5,500, instead of $5,000.
+they wrote back, you, we can't have ALGOL without procedures, you've got to put procedures in too.
+And so I thought about it and said, figured out, oh yeah, okay, I see how I can do it, but you'll have to pay me $5,500, instead of $5,000.
 So they said, okay.
-So I spent the summer of 1960, that’s after my, after graduating from Case, I spent the summer writing this compiler for ALGOL, for the Burroughs 205, and I wrote it, but really I had it only in pencil and paper, I didn’t have it ready to go, and then I would take it with me on, as I went out to Pasadena, and work on it there when I was at the Burroughs plant in Pasadena.
+So I spent the summer of 1960, that's after my, after graduating from Case, I spent the summer writing this compiler for ALGOL, for the Burroughs 205, and I wrote it, but really I had it only in pencil and paper, I didn't have it ready to go, and then I would take it with me on, as I went out to Pasadena, and work on it there when I was at the Burroughs plant in Pasadena.